How to Use LinkedIn to Get a TEFL/TESOL JobBy Camille Turner

 LinkedIn also offers a space to list your skills so that employers can see where your strengths lie.
 The platform goes a step further by allowing connections to endorse skills, which essentially gives you more credibility.
 Getting endorsements from connections, such as previous employers or others in the TEFL/TESOL field, validates your decision to highlight these skills and lends more weight to your claims than is possible when using a traditional resume or cover letter.

 Join professional groups

-LinkedIn boasts many professional TEFL groups that you can join.
-Some examples include groups dedicated to helping teachers find TEFL jobs, TEFL certification alumni groups, and groups for ESL educators looking to share resources with one another.
-These professional groups connect you to other teachers, schools, and TEFL institutions and offer an additional space to look for professional development opportunities.
+LinkedIn boasts many professional TEFL/TESOL groups that you can join.
+Some examples include groups dedicated to helping teachers find teaching jobs, certification alumni groups, and groups for ESL educators looking to share resources with one another.
+These professional groups connect you to other teachers, schools, and institutions and offer an additional space to look for professional development opportunities.

 Follow groups and organizations